chenboran/firesight-wiki-clone/Home.md

 * **firesight** a UNIX executable

 Using JSON for specifying the pipeline has certain advantages:
-* no programming is required to specify a pipeline and a simple text editor lets a user experiment with a useful subset of OpenCV
+* a simple text editor lets a user experiment with a useful subset of OpenCV
 * applications can easily create dynamic image processing pipelines in response to changing user needs

 ### Pipeline Stages